-Edit the entry properties as required.
-See Field Definitions.
+- Edit the entry properties as required, see details below.

 This field is populated automatically when you add a SIP Server table entry and select IP/FQDN Lookup from the Create SIP Server drop down box.
 IP/FQDN enables the SBC to select the server containing the specified IP address or Fully Qualified Domain Name (FQDN) to which this Signaling Group sends SIP messages.